Community Land Trusts

 Affordable Homes on site in Hemyock; a partnership between Upper Culm CLT and Hastoe Housing.

-Work gets underway on a partnership between Norton sub Hamdon CLT and Yarlington Housing.
+Work is well underway on a partnership between Norton sub Hamdon CLT and Yarlington Housing.
 "The project manager for this project says that he is working with more and more CLTs and finds that the whole site takes on a different perspective.
 From his point of view, the project becomes more intimate and personal and makes everyone feel more involved with the community they are building the houses for.
 A brilliant accolade I thought!"
 Liz Maunder, Secretary, NSHCLT.

 A stone panel appears on the site to be developed by Queen Camel CLT and Hastoe HA.
 The stone is from the local Camel Hill quarry in Sparkford.